electricimp/ConnectionManager/README.md

 ## isConnected()

-The *isConnected* method returns the value of ConnectionManager's internal connected state flag (whether or not we are connected).
-This flag is updated every 5 seconds (or as set by the `checkTimeout` flag in the constructor).
+The *isConnected()* method returns the value of ConnectionManager’s internal connected state flag (whether or not we are connected).
+This flag is updated every five seconds, or as set by the *checkTimeout* setting in the constructor.

 ```squirrel
 if (!cm.isConnection()) {